teedjay/quarkus-kotlin-nuxt/README.md

 # quarkus-kotlin-nuxt
-Quarkus + Kotlin BFF with Nuxt + Vue frontend using PrimeVue and Quinoa extension
+Quarkus + Kotlin BFF with Nuxt + Vue frontend using PrimeVue and Quinoa extension.

 ## Running the application in dev mode